openjs-foundation/cross-project-council/project-resources/PROJECT_FUNDS.md

 #### How these requests get evaluated?

-The requests should go through the OpenJSF Cross Project Council (CPC) and must have approval from the CPC members.
+The request must be made to the CPC for evaluation.
+The CPC evaluates the request following its [decision-making process](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-9-decision-making) and makes a recommendation to the Board.
 Finally the request should be forwarded to the Board of Directors for final approval.

 #### How much might a project request?